 If your PBN set is a complex one, you might be required mix two colors to make a third.
-Included are instructions on how to mix them.
-For example, the instructions might say, "2 parts of color 12 and 1 part of color 15 to make color 36".
+There will be instructions on how to mix them.
+As an example, the instructions might say, "2 parts of color 12 and 1 part of color 15 to make color 36," for instance.
 Despite what the directions say about proportions (in this case, 2 parts to 1 part), always start with a blob of the lightest color and add a tiny bit of the darker color a little at a time.
 Some colors (such as blue) are very strong, and too much of that color will overwhelm the other color.
-You will probably have a proper color chart included in any set that requires you to mix paints, and you will be able to compare your mixed color with this color chart https://paintingbynumbersbooks.com/apbnt/
+You will probably have a proper color chart included in any set that requires you to mix paints, and you will be able compare your mixed color with this color chart.

-Each PBN artwork has its own color chart ranging from 8 colors through to 48 or more, depending on the number of paints you need.
+Each PBN artwork has its own color chart ranging from 8 colors through to 48 or more colors depending on the number of paints you need.
 It might just be a numbered list, but it is still a color chart.
-If you look at the colors supplied, especially with the sets with more colors, you'll see a small number of base colors but of different shades - some are a little darker and some are a little lighter.
+If you look at the colors supplied, especially with the sets with more colors, you see